pkiraly/qa-catalogue/README.md

 which fields are important to them.
 The report listed those fields which gets the highest scores.

-The current calculation based on this list of essentian fields.
-If all data elements specified are available in the record it gets the full scrore, if only some of them, it gets a proportional score.
+The current calculation based on this list of essential fields.
+If all data elements specified are available in the record it gets the full score, if only some of them, it gets a proportional score.
 E.g. under 250 (edition statement) there are two subfields.
 If both are available, it gets score 44.
 If only one of them, it gets the half of it, 22, and if none, it gets 0.
-For 1XX,, 6XX, 7XX and 8XX the record gets the full scores if at least one of those fields (with subfield $a) is available.
+For 1XX, 6XX, 7XX and 8XX the record gets the full scores if at least one of those fields (with subfield $a) is available.
 The total score became the average.
 The theoretical maximum score would be 28.44, which could be accessed if all the data elements